InvaHealth/InvaHealthDDdescriptors/README.md

 # **Stakeholder**

-The actual stakeholder, e.g., the state or a company, the boundaries of the community (country, city, friends, ...).
+The actual stakeholder, e.g., state or a company, boundaries of the community (country, city, friends, etc.).

 # **Type_1_of_cost**